 The TMDL study identified pet waste entering streams through runoff from residential areas as a source of bacteria.
 A pet waste education program is planned to reduce pet waste as a bacteria source.
-The education program includes a combination of educational materials distributed to pet owners, signage describing water quality concerns related to pet waste and disposal bags and receptacles in areas of high pet Residential neighborhoods in the traffic Riner area are recommended locations to focus this effort.
+The education program includes a combination of educational materials distributed to pet owners, signage describing water quality concerns related to pet waste and disposal bags and receptacles in areas of high pet traffic.
 Implicit in the TMDL is the need to avoid increased delivery of pollutants from sources that have not been identified as needing a reduction, and from sources that may develop as implementation proceeds.
-In addition to addressing waste treatment systems and pet waste.

-encouraging establishment and maintenance of stream buffers, low-impact development principles and adequate setbacks of treatment systems in new development anticipated in the Riner area could minimize new sources of bacteria.
+In addition to addressing waste treatment systems and pet waste, maintaining existing and establishing new stream buffers, stormwater management principles, low-impact development and adequate setbacks of treatment systems in new development could minimize new sources of bacteria.